 Primary Sclerosing Cholangitis (PSC) is a chronic progressive cholestatic disease of the liver characterized by inflammation and strictures of the biliary tree inside and/or outside the liver.
 The pathological hallmarks of PSC include injury to the integrity of the biliary ducts, retention of bile acids and intrahepatic inflammation and progressive liver fibrosis.

-• CM-101 targets the soluble protein CCL24, which was found to play a pivotal role in promoting fibrotic and inflammatory activities in the liver through its receptor, CCR3
+Chemomab is testing the novel biologic drug, CM-101, as a potential treatment for PSC.
+CM-101 targets the soluble protein CCL24, which has been shown to play a pivotal role in promoting fibrotic and inflammatory activities in the liver through its receptor, CCR3

-Chemomab also tested CM-101 in healthy volunteers, in patients with nonalcoholic fatty liver disease (NAFLD) and in patients with nonalcoholic steatohepatitis (NASH) and found CM-101 to be safe and well tolerated at all tested doses.
-In the current study, Chemomab is evaluating CM-101 for treating PSC patients.
+Chemomab also tested CM-101 in healthy volunteers, in patients with metabolic-associated fatty liver disease (MAFLD) and in patients with metabolic-associated steatohepatitis (MASH) and found CM-101 to be safe and well tolerated at all tested doses.
+In the Phase 2 SPRING study, Chemomab is evaluating CM-101 for treating PSC patients.
 The SPRING study is testing CM-101 safety and tolerability in adult PSC patients.
-Other endpoints include a variety of biomarkers relevant to PSC.
+Other endpoints include a variety of fibrosis, inflammatory and cholestatic biomarkers relevant to PSC.

-This is a randomized, placebo-controlled Phase 2a study, administering 5 intravenous infusions of study drug CM-101 once every 3 weeks over 15 weeks at doses of either 10mg/kg or 20mg/kg, or placebo.
-There is also an optional 33-week open label extension period where all patients are eligible to receive CM-101.
+This randomized, placebo-controlled Phase 2a study administered 5 intravenous infusions of study drug CM-101 once every 3 weeks over 15 weeks at doses of either 10mg/kg or 20mg/kg, or placebo.
+The optional 33-week open label extension period, where all patients are eligible to receive CM-101, is ongoing.

 Patient enrollment in the SPRING study is now completed.
-The company expects to report a readout of topline clinical data from the trial in midyear of 2024.
+The company reported topline clinical data from the trial in July 2024.

 CM-101 has received Orphan drug designation for the treatment of PSC from the U.S. FDA and the European Union.
 It has also received Fast Track designation from the FDA.
 These programs are designed to help facilitate the clinical development and regulatory approval of promising new therapies for serious diseases.